-TA TABLE 7.2 SPACE AND DIMENSIONAL REQUIREMENTS (Continued from prior page) District Minimum Lot Area (Acres) Maximum Residential Density 1 (Acres) Maximum Lot Coverage Street Structure Setback From Maximum Structure Height Royal River Corridor Overlay 3 acres Same as underlying district Same as underlying distric t Groundwater Protection Overlay 2 Single lots not part of a subdivision must meet the minimums for the underlying district; no reduction in lot size shall be permitted. requirement may not be increased to more than: 1 residential unit per acre in the Same as underlying distric t
+TA BLE 7.2 SPAC CE AND DIMENSIONAL REQUIRE MENTS (Co ontinued fr om prior page) District Minimum Lot Size (Acres) Maximum ResidentialDensity 1 (Acres) Maximum Lot Coverage Street Structure Setback from Property Lines Maximum Structure Height Royal River Corridor Overlay 3 acres Same as underlying district Same as u Inderlying distric t Groundwater Protection Overlay Single lots not part of a subdivision must meet the minimums for the underlying district; no reduction in lot size shall be permitted.
+Same as underlying district Same as u Inderlying distric t

-Cross Reference Notes for other provisions with dimensional requirements:
+Cross Reference Notes for other provisions with dimensional requirements: [AMENDED 6/19/21]

-Section 7.5 Special Exception for Single Family Dwellings and Accessory Structures in a Resource Protection District: Restrictions on building location and setbacks, etc.
+Section 7.5 Special Exception for Single Family Dwellings and Accessory Structures in a ResourceProtection District: Restrictions on building location and setbacks, etc.

-Section 8.3 Back Lots and Street Access Requirements - Back lots must be served by a right-of-way of at least 50 feet in width.
+Section 8.3 Back Lots and Street Access Requirements - Back lots must be served by a right-ofway of at least 50 feet in width.
 The 50-foot right-of-way serving a back lot shall not be counted for the purpose of meeting the minimum street frontage requirements for the adjacent lots that have frontage on a public street.